ramyaam/LendingClubCaseStudy/README.md

 ### 1. Data Loading
 - Loaded the dataset from the CSV file into a Pandas DataFrame.

-### 2. Initial Data Exploration
+### 2. Data Analysis : Initial Data Exploration
 - Displayed the first 5 rows and examined column data types.
 - Generated summary statistics for numeric columns.

-### 3. Column Cleanup
-- Dropped columns that are identifiers, descriptive text, or have high missing values across rows.

-### 4. Handling Mixed Data Types
-- Identified columns with mixed data types and analyzed further.

-### 5. Data Type Conversion
-- Created `int_rate_numeric` and `empl_length_numeric` columns by standardizing data formats.

-### 6. Outlier Detection and Removal
-- Applied IQR method to identify and handle outliers in columns like `loan_amnt`, `annual_inc`, etc.

-### 7. Default Analysis
-- Investigated default rates by loan grade and employment length.
+- Described the meanings of the columns and expected value range for analysis

-### 8. Data Quality Assessment
+#### Data Quality Assessment
 #### Numerical Columns:
 - **loan_amnt (Loan Amount):**
   - Checked for unusually high or low values.